Monotone additive statistics: Monotone Stationary Time Preferences

 \subsection{Domain and Axioms}

 A {\em time lottery} is a monetary reward received by a decision maker at a future, random time.
-Formally, it consists of a pair $(x,T)$, where $x \in \R_{++}$ is a positive payoff and $T \in L^{\infty}_+$ is the random time at which it realizes.
-Thus, time is non-negative and continuous.
+Formally, it consists of a pair $(x,T)$, where $x \in \R_{++}$ is a positive payoff and $T \in L^{\infty}_+$ is the random time at which it realizes.\footnote{Per standard notation, $L^{\infty}_{+}$ denotes the set of non-negative bounded random variables.} Thus, time is non-negative and continuous.
 Our primitive is a complete and transitive binary relation $\succeq$ on the domain $\R_{++} \times L^{\infty}_+$.
 We denote by $\sim$ the indifference relation induced by $\succeq$.
-To avoid notational confusion, in the rest of this section $x$ and $y$ always denote monetary payoffs, $t$, $s$ and $d$ denote deterministic times, and $T,S,D$ denote random times.
+To avoid notational confusion, in the rest of this section $x$ and $y$ always denote monetary payoffs, $t$, $s$ and $d$ denote deterministic times, and $T,S$, and $D$ denote random times.

 We say that a preference relation $\succeq$ on $\R_{++}\times L^\infty_+$ is a {\em monotone stationary time preference} (henceforth, MSTP) if it satisfies the following axioms:

 \begin{axiom}[More is Better] If $x > y$ then $(x, T) \succ (y, T)$. \end{axiom}